 - Always watch for pedestrians and give them the right of way.

 - If someone swings around you and gets the parking spot you had your eye on, let them have it.
 A parking spot isn’t worth fighting over.

 - Parking in the farthest spot isn’t a bad thing.
-The exercise will do you good.
+The longer walk and exercise will do you good.

 In the Mall

 When you approach the mall entrance, hold the door for others.
 This may be the only nice thing anyone has done for them all day.
 Even if they don’t say, “Thank you,” maintain a friendly stance.

 As you walk through the mall, keep a steady pace.
 Don’t suddenly stop in front of a store, or you might find yourself sprawled out on the floor from someone who ran over you.
 Never block the entrance of any store.
 If you want to browse and look at window displays, step off to the side to do so.
 You’ll still have a nice view, but you won’t prevent others from going into the store.